GabrielMachado0/GabrielMachado0/README.md

 ## 🎯 Goal

-Transition into a **Cybersecurity / SOC Analyst role** and continue developing practical offensive and defensive skills.
+Transition into a **Cybersecurity** and continue developing practical offensive and defensive skills.

 ---